AnsariSaad83299/Anime-Recommendation/README.md

 # Anime-Recommendation

 In this project we are working on creating a anime recommendation engine using user watch history and demographic data like user's location, age and gender.
+We have created a app in using streamlit which can be found under the app directory.

 ## Team members:
 | Name | UB Number | Email |